 • drops for oral administration.

-ivy leaf dry extractchronic and acute inflammation respiratory tract, accompanied by a wet cough with poorly expelled sputum
+dry ivy leaf extractchronic and acute inflammation respiratory tract, accompanied by a wet cough with poorly discharged sputum

 • fructose intolerance;